Low Calorie High Protein Meals in Australia - Ranked 2026

 Fitness Outcomes Australia

 Fitness Outcomes Australia offers a compact range of ready meals you can find in the freezer aisle at major supermarkets.
 The brand keeps it simple with the three options we've scored, all focusing on classic takeaway-style dishes.
 This makes them an easy grab during a weekly shop at Coles or Woolies, sitting alongside the bigger players in the category.
 On the numbers, the range is pretty solid.
 The brand averages 9.4g of protein per 100g, which is a step up from the category average.
 The standout is the Chicken Massaman with Coconut Turmeric Rice & Green Beans, delivering 9.6g of protein per 100g.
 It's also one of the leanest ready meals on sugar we've analysed, tying for the lowest in the category.
 The Beef Rendang with Brown Rice & Green Beans is the weakest of the trio, with protein at 7.8g per 100g.
 The Chicken Massaman is the clear pick here, especially for anyone keeping an eye on sugar intake.
 The other two meals, the Beef Rendang and Beef Bolognese, are decent but don't quite hit the same nutritional marks.
-If you see the Fitness Outcomes Australia range in the freezer section of your local supermarket, the Massaman is the one to reach for.
+If you see the Fitness Outcomes Australia range in the freezer section of your local supermarket, the Massaman is the one to reach.

 Coles